About Distraction Osteogenesis

 Distraction osteogenesis involves gradually separating tiny portions of bone to allow new bone to grow in the newly created space.
 During your consultation, we will take highly detailed 3D images of your face and mouth using state-of-the-art i-CAT™ scanning technology.
 To begin the process, the oral surgeon surgically places a very small device into the area of bone that requires alteration.
 Part of this device will rest on top of the gums, allowing periodic adjustments to be made to the bone beneath.
 Some patients worry that these adjustments will be painful, but most find that the level of discomfort is like that of having braces tightened—a little soreness immediately after an adjustment that fades in a day or so.

 If you are interested in distraction osteogenesis, contact our practice in Oklahoma City, OK, to learn more about the procedure or schedule an appointment today.
-Dr. Robert Bryan, Dr. Jeremy Goodson, and Dr. Hayden Fuller will discuss all of your or your child’s options for treatment and develop a plan for optimal oral health and function.
+Dr. Robert Bryan, and Dr. Jeremy Goodson will discuss all of your or your child’s options for treatment and develop a plan for optimal oral health and function.